-If you’re planning your trip to the Riviera Maya, or you wish to visit Merida, Valladolid, Playa del Carmen, Cancun, or Tulum, of course, you’re going to explore the cenotes in Yucatan, Mexico.
+If you’re planning your trip to the Riviera Maya, or you wish to visit Merida, Valladolid, Playa del Carmen, Cancun, or Tulum, of course, you’re going to explore best cenotes in Yucatan Mexico.

 Being inside a cenote is genuinely a mystical experience.

-In this guide, I’ll share with you all the insights and experiences I’ve gathered from my multiple visits to the best cenotes in Yucatan.
+In this guide, we’ll share with you all the insights and experiences we’ve gathered from my multiple visits to the best cenotes in Mexico.

-I’ll let you in on, in my opinion, the most stunning cenotes in Yucatan, their operational hours, the best times of the day to visit, what you should bring, where to sleep or eat, how to get there, the ticket prices, and everything else necessary to ensure your trip is free of any unpleasant surprises.
+We’ll let you in on, in our opinion, the most stunning cenotes in Yucatan, their operational hours, the best times of the day to visit, what you should bring, where to sleep or eat, how to get there, the ticket prices, and everything else necessary to ensure your trip is free of any unpleasant surprises.

 So, welcome to TodoCenotes.com!
-We are Julia and Leo, cenote enthusiasts, and we’re thrilled to share our experiences with you!
+We are Julia and Juan, cenote enthusiasts, and we’re thrilled to share our experiences with you!

-Are you planning your trip to the cenotes in Yucatan, Mexico?
+Are you planning your trip to the cenotes in Yucatan?

 Great!
 You’re in the right place, as we’ve crafted this web guide to provide you with all the necessary information to plan and prepare a visit to the country’s top cenotes.